The Best Countries for Canadians to Retire Abroad

 When I asked Andrew Hallam what his top recommendations were for Canadian expats, he said that there were a ton of great options, but he’d probably recommend Portugal, Spain, and France.
 I’d add rural Italy to that list as well, for all the same reasons I’ll detail below.

-He’s not alone in making these recommendations, as International Living (a publication that depends on data generated from actual expats living in those countries) rated Portugal as #1, Spain #6, and France #8 for 2023.
+He’s not alone in making these recommendations, as International Living (a publication that depends on data generated from actual expats living in those countries) rated Portugal as #2, Spain #5, Greece #7, and France #9 for 2024.

 Canadians will love the inexpensive and elite medical care available in these European countries.
 The cost of living outside of the major urban centres is very affordable (not so much in the big famous cities), the weather and safety are better than the vast majority of Canada.

 When it comes to the ease of getting residency and/or the overall tax situation, Portugal has been an incredible value in the past, but the last couple of years have seen it really scale down these tax benefits and the availability of their Golden Visa program.
-Spain looks like it might follow suit in 2023.
-This bears watching closely if you’re looking to retire in these countries.
+Spain followed suit in 2023.

 For up-to-date information I recommend asking to join expat social media groups in these countries.
 Unfortunately, you might get a very “Canadian feel” when it comes to navigating the bureaucratic mazes that these European countries have in place when it comes to securing a long-term visa status.